sayddii/PlaylistMover/README.md

 ---

 ## ⚠️ Limitations
 *   **YouTube Quota:** Google allows free accounts to perform limited operations per day.
 You can transfer approximately **60-70 songs per day** from Spotify TO YouTube.
+But I was able to transfer my entire playlist of 319 songs.
 *   **Unlimited:** Transfers FROM YouTube TO Spotify are cheap on quota, so you can transfer thousands of songs.

 ## 🛠 Technologies